The Bankrate promise

 - Earn your sign-up bonus.
-Sign-up bonuses often attract the initial application, but some cardholders sometimes forget to meet that spending requirement to obtain the sign-up bonus.
-Keep in mind, it’s one of the fastest ways to rack up so many points at once, so you should really take advantage of it while you can.
+Sign-up bonuses are often what attract the initial applicant, but some cardholders might forget to meet the spending requirement to obtain the sign-up bonus.
+Earning a sign-up bonus is one of the fastest ways to rack up a lot of rewards at once, so you should really take advantage of it while you can.

 - Spend according to your bonus categories.
 It seems like a no-brainer, but it’s worth mentioning: Be sure to use your cards according to their bonus categories.
-If your new travel card gives more rewards on streaming sites than your cash back card, don’t forget to change the payment method on your Spotify account.
+If your new travel card provides more rewards on streaming services than your cash back card, don’t forget to change the payment method on your Spotify account to your travel card.

 - Maintain healthy credit habits.
 No matter the card, you should continue to practice good financial habits such as paying your bills in full and on time every month.
 Accrued interest on carried balances can quickly eclipse any rewards, so try to avoid that as much as possible.
 That way, your travel card will be working for you rather than you working to pay off any credit card debt.

 Whatever your next financial goal is, however small or large, having a travel card in your pocket could certainly benefit you.
 In fact, if you already have a vacation destination in mind and do your research, a travel card can help you fund your next trip.